miffels/org.obj2openjl/README.md

 org.obj2openjl
 ==============

 A Java implementation of the infamous Obj2OpenGL python script.
+It lets you load Wavefront Object files (.obj) and convert them to arrays of indices, vertices, normals and texture coordinates as they are required by Kronos OpenGL libraries.

+The project [AugmentedBizz](https://github.com/Vladee/com.server.AugmentedBizz) is a sample project in which the library has been used.
+The AugmentedBizz server loads OBJ model data into some cloud storage, from which the corresponding Android client loads the models in order to display them in augmented reality scenarios.

-Use it like so:
+Use ``Obj2OpenJL`` like so:

 ```
 RawOpenGLModel openGLModel = new Obj2OpenJL().convert("path/to/file");